Oscarlind/OpenShift/tools/python/cluster-scanner/README.md

 A consequence of this is that each tag is referring to an image.
 This image wont be available for pruning while it is being referred to.
 Over time this can lead to a large amount of unused images being stored due to their tags never getting removed.

 This check helps the user look out for this pattern.

+### Resource request check
+Best practice is to always include requests (and limits) to your workloads.
+This can be done either directly in the deployment or by using a limitRange with defaults set.
+This check is intended to scan the cluster for those pods that are not having their resource requests set.

 Example Use: